First adopted by the Chapter March 6, 1936

 d.
 Have general direction of the business of the Chapter.

 SECTION 4.
-Secretary The Secretary shall be elected annually and shall perform such duties as are required by law or as assigned by the Board.
+Secretary - The Secretary shall be elected annually and shall perform such duties as are required by law or as assigned by the Board.
 The Secretary shall prepare a written record of the proceedings of the Board and any formal proceedings of the Chapter.
 At the expiration of the term of office, the Secretary shall turn over to the successor, all books, records, documents or other property of the Chapter in his or her custody.
+It shall be the duty of the Secretary to preside at the Chapter and Board meetings in the absence of the President, Vice President, and Past-President.

 SECTION 5.
-Treasurer The Treasurer shall be elected annually.
+Treasurer - The Treasurer shall be elected annually.
 The Treasurer shall protect all money and records of accounts of the Chapter, making an annual report of the receipts and disbursements to the Chapter.
 At the expiration of the term of office, the Treasurer shall turn over to the successor all books, papers, and money belonging to the Chapter, taking a receipt therefor.
 A full record of the accounts shall be maintained by the Treasurer and the status reported to the Board periodically, with a full accounting as well as an audit report by the Audit Committee provided for each fiscal year.
+It shall be the duty of the Treasurer to preside at the Chapter and Board meetings in the absence of the President, Vice President, Past-President and Secretary.

 SECTION 7.
 Directors – Six (6) Chapter Directors shall be elected for three (3) year terms, two (2) Chapter Directors elected each year.
 Each Director shall attend all Chapter and Board meetings and shall be prepared to present progress reports of any assignments.